Dave’s Gone Fishing (Closed)

 352 W. Lake Dr., Montauk

-In the same vein as many old-school Montauk establishments, this relative newcomer offers a particular brand of no-frills dockside dining with a modernized menu, making it a nice antidote to the traditional Hamptons scene.
+In the same vein as many old-school Montauk establishments, this established spot offers a particular brand of no-frills dockside dining with a modernized menu, making it a nice antidote to the traditional Hamptons scene.
 Whether you go for lunch or dinner, the pull is the fresh fish, from very good, very well-priced sushi to fish tacos to the swordfish BLT.

 Dave’s Grill (Closed)